blshao84/puluo_sports/puluo_api_design/twiki/How to write a dummy API result.md

 ```

 * Write a test to prevent accidental result schema change.
-Take a look at UserProfileResultTest in core project.
+Take a look at PuluoAPIResultTest in core project.
+We should add an @Test test case for each result type.